 If you have a good credit score, you’ll be happy to learn that yes, insurance companies consider it when calculating your premium.
 If you have a low score, it works against you.
-Insurers have found a correlation between lower scores and higher risk of filing a claim.
+Insurers have found a correlation between lower scores and a higher risk of filing a claim.
 Only three states prohibit carriers from referencing credit scores for this purpose: Massachusetts, California, and Hawaii.

 Good drivers are desirable auto insurance customers!
 Most carriers reward and incentivize safe road behavior with good-driver discounts based on a certain number of years without an accident (and often without a moving traffic violation, as well).
 Ask your representative about this, as well as other possible discounts that may apply, like: